Light Turquoise

 What is deadline for requesting Exam Access Arrangements?

-In order to put exam access arrangements in place for summer term exams, you must have completed your registration with the Disability & Neurodiversity team by Friday 28 January 2022.
+In order to put exam access arrangements in place for summer term exams, you must have completed your registration with the Disability & Neurodiversity team by the end of January.
 In order to complete registration you will need to have provided evidence of disability from an appropriately qualified professional.

 Accommodation